niallpaterson/bind-function/README.md

 # Bind function

-Passed a function *f* and zero or more arguments *a1*...*an* returns a function that, when called, returns *f* called with a1*...*an* passed as arguments.
-Alternative to `Function.prototype.bind`.
-Does not accept a this value.
+Passed a function f and zero or more arguments a1...an returns a function that, when called, calls and returns f with a1...an passed as arguments.
+Alternative to `Function.prototype.bind` that does not accept a `this` value.

 ## API